Interview Question: "Do You Work Well With Other People?"

 Companies are as interested in your soft (people) skills as they are in your hard (quantifiable) skills.
 Here's information on hard skills vs. soft skills and what employers are seeking in applicants.

-In addition to specifying how you work well with managers, co-workers, customers, vendors, and others, you should also speak to what you accomplish during those interactions.
+The first key to giving a strong response is to specify the types of people interactions that appeal to you, or in which you are particularly adept.
+In addition to specifying how you work well with managers, co-workers, customers, vendors, and others, you should also refer to what you accomplish during such interactions.

 Here are some examples of what your people skills might allow you to do:

-- Assess the skills, personality traits, and work ethic of candidates by applying behavioral interviewing techniques.
+- Assess the skills, personality traits, and work ethic of candidates by applying behavioral interviewing techniques

-- Motivate subordinates to improve performance.
+- Motivate subordinates to improve performance

-- Lead group discussions in a way that incorporates diverse views and draws consensus.
+- Lead group discussions in a way that incorporates diverse views and draws consensus

-- Develop a comfortable rapport with clients and determine their preferences for products and services.
+- Develop a comfortable rapport with clients and determine their preferences for products and services

-- Mediate conflicts between employees or with clients.
+- Mediate conflicts between employees or with clients

 - Resolve customer complaints with patience and creativity.

 Prepare concrete examples to convince employers that you possess those strengths.
-Your examples should convey how, when, and where you applied your skills or interests and the outcomes.
+Your examples should convey how, when, and where you applied your skills or interests, and the outcomes.